-In 1998, Kaiser began teaching full-time at UW-Platteville in the Department of Industrial Studies.
-She teaches undergraduate courses in drafting, product design, operations and production planning, leadership and management, robotics, materials testing, and work measurement.
+Kaiser began teaching at the University of Wisconsin-Platteville in the Department of Industrial Studies in 1998, teaching undergraduate courses in drafting, product design, operations and production planning, leadership and management, robotics, materials testing, and work measurement.

-Currently Kaiser performs such duties as curriculum and program development, advising undergraduate students, internship evaluations, and serving on various campus committees.
+Currently Kaiser performs such duties as curriculum and program development, advising undergraduate students, and internship evaluations.
 She visits employers and student internship sites to help her maintain a perspective on current industry practices and technology and to facilitate the integration of current practices into the classroom.